 DefinitionThis section has been translated automatically.

 Turmeric is a plant species within the Zingiberaceae family(gingerfamily).
 A distinction is made between Curcuma longa (country of origin India) and Curcuma zanthorrhiza (country of origin Southeast Asia).
 Turmeric has large, egg-shaped leaves that are between 20 and 45 cm long.
 The stem can grow up to 1.20 m high.
-The flowers are yellow in Curcuma longa and purple-red in Curcuma zanthorrica.
+The flowers of Curcuma longa are yellow, those of Curcuma zanthorrica are purple-red.
 Curcuma longa flowers in August.
+Both species, Curcuma longa and Curcuma xanthorrica, are used phytotherapeutically and Curcuma longa L. has been used in China for thousands of years as a traditional Chinese medicine, mainly as turmeric.

 Ingredients: The curcuma rhizome contains 3 to 12% essential oil, including sesquiterpenes, xanthorrhizol and beta-curcumene.
-The main active ingredient in turmeric is curcumin.
+The main active ingredient in turmeric rhizomes is curcumin.
 Other ingredients are dicinnamoylmethane derivatives, ferulic acid, caffeic acid and caffeic acid derivatives.

 Note(s)This section has been translated automatically.